Dragon Ball Super: Super Hero crushes Idris Elba's Beast with $29m debut

-LOS ANGELES (REUTERS) - Dragon Ball Super: Super Hero topped the box office in its debut, beating expectations by collecting an impressive US$21 million (S$29 million) in North American ticket sales.
+LOS ANGELES • Dragon Ball Super: Super Hero topped the box office in its debut, beating expectations by collecting an impressive US$21 million (S$29.3 million) in North American ticket sales.

 The anime film, playing on 3,007 screens, is backed by the production company Crunchyroll, which specialises in Japanese anime film and television.